faytey/Clinex/README.md

 ## Overview

 The CliNex Climate change Data is gotten directly from the live open weather map API.
 Due to the absence of web3 oracle providing live climate change data, the CliNex Dao and CliNex climate contract is dependent on this open weather map API.
-A google map API has also been integrated to display the map of a geographical location(Name of the reporting locationn) we are getting data from.
+A google map API has also been integrated to display the map of a geographical location we are getting data from.

 ## Features